Goodbye from your educators!

 - Recognise and respond to various forms of violence in health practice.

-In a short course like this we have not been able to explore each of the topics in as much depth as we would have liked.
-There are also many more topics and examples of how health professionals can contribute to violence prevention and peace building which we could have discussed.
-If you would like to learn more about Medical Peace Work, please visit our website where you can find a range of different educational resources:
+In this short course we have not explored each topic in as much depth as we would have liked.
+For more examples of how health professionals can contribute to violence prevention and peace building, please visit our website where you will find:

-- The Medical Peace Work textbook which is available free to download
+- The Medical Peace Work textbook free to download

-Remember that Medical Peace Work is a vast field of practice, filled with complex dilemmas.
-However, there is an enormous potential to do good - and we can start by using Medical Peace Work as a “lens” through which we view our everyday healthcare activities.
-We come to realise how many different levels we can act on, and what a positive difference we can make in the lives of our patients, our communities, and our planet.
+Using medical peace work as a “lens” through which to view everyday healthcare activities shows us how many different levels we can act on, and what a positive difference we can make in the lives of our patients, our communities, and our planet.

-We can all be medical peace workers - if our ultimate goal is to improve health, which we do through preventing and reducing violence, and building and promoting peace.
+We can all be medical peace workers - if our ultimate goal is to improve health through preventing and reducing violence, and building and promoting peace.

-Thanks a lot for staying with us all the way up to the end!
-We hope you have found the course useful, and that you will continue to reflect on these issues.
-We would very much appreciate getting some feedback from you - please submit your feedback via the post-course survey.
+Thanks a lot for staying with us all the way to the end!
+We hope you found the course useful and that you will continue to reflect on these issues.
+We would very much appreciate hearing feedback from you - please submit your feedback via the post-course survey.

 Let us know what your thought